DevFabrizio/Fabrizio-Project-Three/README2.md

 ### Target
 Given the almost legendary history of this game, the target audience is broadly represented by almost all ages.
 The game is relatively easily understood and the rules rarely create a barrier to the access of it.
 As a general rule of thumb I feel confident to say that this specific type of game can be played from anyone aged from 8 years old to 99+.
 For my version of the game the only impairment could be the language used.
 ## User Story

 ## Interactions and Features
 Obviously the only interactions possible in a text based game that runs in a terminal are text input and some mouse clicking.
 When it comes to features though, I have decided to include some different solutions to make the game easy to understand for the user.
 Some of these features include validation of the user's input and a correct distribution of the text on the terminal.
 ### Features Used
 ### Future Features
+The possible future features that could be implemented in the game are:
+* The possibility to generate a custom sized grid through user input
+* Creating a graphic interface in order to display the game on a UI instead that on the terminal
+* Creating a function (or modifying an existing one) to limit the number of shots allowed
+* Increasing the difficulty of the game by setting a time limit for every shot attempt
 ## Testing and Technologies
 ### Tech Used
 The technologies and softwares used for this project are the following: